The Group Medal (De Groepsmedaille)

 Awarded in both gilded and ungilded bronze.

-In ungilded bronze, awarded pre war, up to the 1939 March:
+Ungilded bronze, awarded pre-war, up to the 1939 March: